nushell/nushell.github.io/book/modules.md

 # Modules

-Similar to many other programming languages, Nushell also has modules that let you organize your code into "bags".
-Each module is a "bag" containing a bunch of commands that you can export (take out or the bag) and use in your current scope.
-Since Nushell is also a shell, modules allow you to modify environment variables when importing the module.
+Similar to many other programming languages, Nushell also has modules to organize your code.
+Each module is a "bag" containing a bunch of definitions (typically commands) that you can export (take out or the bag) and use in your current scope.
+Since Nushell is also a shell, modules allow you to modify environment variables when importing them.

 ## Quick Overview

 There are three ways to define a module in Nushell:

 1. "inline"
+   - `module spam { ... }`
 2. from a file
+   - using a .nu file as a module
 3. from a directory
    - directory must contain `mod.nu` file (can be empty)

 In Nushell, creating a module and importing definitions from a module are two different actions.
 The former is done using the `module` keyword.
 The latter using the `use` keyword.
 You can think of `module` as "wrapping definitions into a bag" and `use` as "opening a bag and taking definitions from it".
+In most cases, calling `use` will create the module implicitly, so you typically don't need to use `module` that much.

 You can define the following things inside a module: